xames3/smart/docs/source/index.rst

 Software Development, Scientific Computing, and Open Science.

-Whilst most of my work revolves around building tools that push the boundaries of technology and keeping accessibility in mind, I have a special interest in reinforcement learning, numerical computing, and natural language processing, which I have explored through my personal projects.
-I am also committed to contributing to the `NASA Open Science`_ mission, promoting transparent, reproducible, and inclusive research.
+Whilst most of my work revolves around building tools that push the boundaries of technology and keeping accessibility in mind, I've a special interest in reinforcement learning, numerical computing, and natural language processing, which I've explored through my personal projects.
+I'm also committed to contributing to the `NASA Open Science`_ mission, promoting transparent, reproducible, and inclusive research.

 .. figure:: ./assets/me-at-nasa-open-science.jpg
     :alt: Me at NASA Open Science 2024
+    :figclass: zoom

     Me at NASA Open Science 2024 at National Louis University, Chicago with Dr. Ian Moncrief (left), Gianna Dubinski (centre), and Brian Palafox